black-ai/blackbox-documentation/python-example.md

 version 0.0.1

 ### What is this this example application for? ###

-This repository includes client side software for controlling a roomba robot with assistance from a blackbox websocket endpoint to navigate through a space and follow a target person track.
+This repository includes client side software to enable a roomba robot, with assistance from a Blackbox websocket endpoint, to navigate through a space and follow a target person track.

 ### How do I get set up? ###